qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-revamped.md

 number of candidates by reranking them with the higher-dimensional embeddings.
 Actually, nothing stops you from combining both fusion and reranking.

-Assume we would like to go really sophisticated and build a hybrid search mechanism that combines the results from the Matryoshka embeddings, dense vectors, and sparse vectors and then reranks them with the late interaction model.
-In the meantime, some additional reranking and fusion steps will also be done.
+Let's go a step further and build a hybrid search mechanism that combines the results from the Matryoshka embeddings, dense vectors, and sparse vectors and then reranks them with the late interaction model.
+In the meantime, we will introduce additional reranking and fusion steps.

 ![Complex search pipeline](/articles_data/hybrid-search-revamped/complex-search-pipeline.png)